 Before jumping into the details of just how saturated fat is healthy, let’s briefly define what we’re talking about.

-Saturated fat is a specific class of fatty acid molecule consisting of carbon and hydrogen atoms.
+Saturated fat is a specific class of fatty acid molecules consisting of carbon and hydrogen atoms.
 A fat is designated as saturated when it has the following characteristics:

 - All or most of the carbon-hydrogen bonds are single bonds